keithbeith/agentic-ethereum/README.md

 </p>

 <p align="center">
-A Decentralisd AI Robotic Agent that maps out invasive species and uploads them to the blockchain to avoid censorship.
+A Decentralised AI Robotic Agent that maps out invasive species and uploads them to the blockchain to avoid censorship.
 </p>

 <p align="center">